nebula-orchestrator/docs/docs/cli.md

-  info     list info of a nebula app list     list nebula apps login    login to nebula restart  restart a nebula app roll     rolling restart a nebula apps start    start a nebula app
+  info     list info of a nebula app list     list nebula apps login    login to nebula logout   logout of nebula, useful when you want to... ping     check nebula api responds restart  restart a nebula app roll     rolling restart a nebula apps start    start a nebula app